-If your dental practitioner has recommended tooth implants as a tooth replacement, you probably want to know how do dental implants work before you go ahead with treatment.
+After your consultation at your local dental clinic, your dental practitioner has recommended tooth implants as a tooth replacement.
+You probably want to know how do dental implants procedure works before you go ahead with treatment.
 Your dental implant is a permanent artificial tooth, that replaces your missing tooth at the root, and if looked after well, could last for the rest of your lifetime.

 What Are Dental Implants?

 A tooth implant is an anchor or screw that is embedded surgically into your jaw bone, and fuses with your jaw bone over a period of time.
 Once your implant has integrated with your jaw, your dental practitioner will fit an extension and a dental crown to the top so that no one else will be able to tell the difference.

 In order to be eligible for a dental implant you will need to be free of gum disease, not have any uncontrolled health conditions and not suffer from a condition that inhibits your body’s ability to heal itself.

 How Do Dental Implants Procedure Works?

 Dental implants are the most effective tooth replacement because, unlike dental bridges and dentures, they prevent bone loss by acting as artificial tooth roots, fit your mouth very well and provide the same function as a natural tooth.